-- Before cleaning, turn off the microwave oven and remove the plug from its socket. - Keep the microwave oven clean.
-If food falls or spilled liquid sticks to the wall of the microwave, wipe with a damp cloth.
-It is not recommended to use detergents and brushes. - The outer surface of the microwave oven should be cleaned with a damp cloth.
-To prevent damage to parts inside the microwave oven, do not let water enter ventilation openings. - Do not allow the control panel to be wet.
-Clean with a soft cloth.
-Do not use detergent, abrasive cleaners or cleaning agents for the control panel. - If steam is collected inside or outside around the door, wipe with a soft cloth.
-This may occur when the microwave oven is operated under conditions of high humidity and do not cause errors / malfunctions. - Sometimes it is important to move the spinning plate to be cleaned.
-Clean with warm foamy water or dishwasher. - Roller ring and the base cabinet of the microwave oven must be cleaned regularly to prevent excessive noise.
-Clean the bottom surface of the stove microwave with mild detergent, water, glass cleaner and dry cloth.
-Roller rings should be washed with foamy water or dishwasher.
-Collected steam when cooking during repeated use but does not affect the surface of the wheel base or roller ring.
-When moving the roller ring from cabinet base for cleaning purposes, be sure to put them back in the correct position. - Eliminate odors in the microwave oven by mixing one cup of water with lemon juice and peel of the fruit in a bowl into microwave oven.
-Operate the microwave oven for 5 minutes, wipe and dry with a soft cloth. - If you need to change the microwave oven lamp, contact MODENA Customer Care.
+- Before cleaning, turn off the microwave oven and remove the plug from its socket. - Keep clean the microwave oven.
+If food falls or spilled liquid attached to the furnace wall of the microwave (microwave oven), wipe with a damp cloth.
+It is not recommended to use detergents and abrasive. - The outer surface of the microwave oven should be cleaned with a damp cloth.
+To prevent damage to the parts inside the microwave oven, water should not be entered into the ventilation openings. - Do not allow the control panel to be wet.
+Clean with a soft cloth and wet.
+Do not use detergent, abrasive cleaners or spray for the control panel. - If steam buried inside or outside around the door, wipe with a soft cloth.
+This may occur when the

+- microwave oven is operated under conditions of high humidity and do not cause errors / malfunctions. - Sometimes it is important to move the Spinning plate to be cleaned.
+Clean with warm water and foamy or dishwasher. - Roller ring and the player base cabinet microwave oven must be cleaned regularly to prevent excessive noise.
+Clean the bottom surface of the stove microwave (microwave oven) with mild detergent, water, glass cleaner and dry.
+Player rings should be washed with foamy water or dishwasher.
+Steam when cooking collected during repeated use but does not affect the surface of the wheel base or player ring.
+At the time of transfer of the player base cabinet ring for cleaning, be sure to put them back in the correct position. - Eliminate odors in the microwave oven by mixing one cup of water with lemon juice and peel of the fruit in a bowl microwave oven.
+Operate the microwave oven for 5 minutes, wipe and dry with a soft cloth. - If you need to change the lamp microwave oven, consult an electrician first

-Part 6: Problem & Solution
+Part 6: Problem and Solution